Nkm45/ATM_Emulator/README.md

 3. Cash withdrawal

 ## Process
--Insert "I" for inserting the card
+- Insert "I" for inserting the card
--Select language
+- Select language
--Enter pin from the user list
+- Enter pin from the user list
--Select the service
+- Select the service